Friday, March 12, 2010

 06 Armenia

 B: Once again the lyrics in Armenian make me wish the country would give us an entry entirely in the language.
-The English verses are a bit perplexing, but once it hits its stride as a simple invocation it makes more sense.
+The English verses are a bit perplexing, but

-V: “Fixed like a tree” is a more apt description of the performance Inga & Anush put in than their assertion that they wanna dance.
-Glad they dropped the make-up for the final that made them look cross-eyed in the semi.
+’m glad they dropped the make-up for the final that made them look cross-eyed in the semi.
 I love the contrast of the modern feel to the backdrop with the very traditional elements of the music (which is nevertheless itself very contemporary in places).
-Flawless, if breathless, vocals.
-The laser show’s a bit crap.
+The laser show’s a bit rubbish.

 07 Andorra